wadmp/newdocs/docs/src/explanations/playbooks/README.md

 ## Sync Configuration via API

-Playbooks running behaviour is affected by the sync engine.
-The sync engine uses the default configuration (sync type, retry interval, retry attempts) and it currently cannot be changed in the UI.
+Playbooks running behavior is affected by the sync engine.
+The sync engine uses the default configuration (sync type, retry interval, retry attempts), and it currently cannot be changed in the UI.

 It can be changed via [API](https://api.wadmp.com/#!/apis/cc753663-54c3-447a-b536-6354c3047ae6/detail) call PUT /syncengine/config: